And what that means for your carpets

 And that's if everything goes smoothly.

-A 3-bedroom home with Ohana Clean is going to run you $200, depending on square footage and condition.
-You book online or by text, we show up with a truckmount, we have taken IICRC certified training, we do the work, and we're done in under an hour.
+A 3-room scenario with Ohana Clean is around $200, depending on square footage and condition.
+You book online or by text, we show up with a truckmount, do the work, and we're done in under an hour.

 You didn't drive anywhere.
 You didn't haul equipment.
 You didn't spend your Saturday afternoon on your hands and knees.

-A lot of homeowners rent, aren't fully happy with the results, and then call us anyway.
+A lot of homeowners rent, aren't happy with the results, and then call us anyway.

-We hear this more than you'd think.
-The carpets look a little better but the smell came back.
+We hear it more than you'd think.
+The smell came back.
 The traffic lanes are still dark.
 The carpet dried and looked worse than before.
 So now they've spent $150+ on a rental and paid for a professional clean on top of it.

 That's the double-pay problem.
 And it's completely avoidable.

 We're not saying never rent.
-If your carpets are lightly soiled, you just want a quick freshen-up between professional cleanings, and you genuinely have the time and energy, go for it.
+If your carpets are lightly soiled and you just want a quick freshen-up between professional cleanings, go for it.
 Rental machines aren't useless.

-But if you're dealing with pet odor, heavy traffic lanes, or carpets that haven't had a deep clean in a year or more, the rental machine is going to hit a ceiling.
-More passes won't fix it.
-The equipment just isn't built for that level of cleaning Or if you simply don't want to go through the hassle and you have better things to do...
+But if you're dealing with pet odor, heavy traffic lanes, or carpets that haven't had a deep clean in a year or more, the rental will hit its ceiling fast.
+More passes won't fix it, the equipment just isn't built for that level of cleaning.
+Or if you simply have better things to do with your Saturday, we've got you covered.

 Renting feels cheaper because the sticker price is lower.
 But once you add supplies, factor in your time, and account for the realistic chance you'll need professional cleaning anyway, the math shifts.

 We treat your home like our own.
-If you want to skip the rental run-around and just get it done right, we'd love to help.
+If you want to skip the rental run-around and just get it done right, it takes about 60 seconds to book — and there's no obligation to get a quote.

 📞 Call or text to schedule, serving the Twin Cities metro.